dotcomboom/AutoSite-Legacy/README.md

            <p>Everything under the above lines will replace [#content#] in template.html.</p>

     Put other site files in the "includes" folder.

 3. Run the script.
 How long it takes depends on how large your site is.
 Your pages will be in the "out" folder.
+## Conditional text
+Many sites have a navigation where if you're on a page, that page's name in the navigation is not a link.
+AutoSite has a feature that lets you replicate this.
+Consider the following example:

+      [path!=index.html]<a href="../index.html">[/path!=]
+          Home
+      [path!=index.html]</a>[/path!=]

+You can also omit the `!` symbol and it will only show if it is that page, like this:

+      [path=index.html]<p>[/path!=]
+          This is the index page.
+      [path=index.html]<p>[/path!=]

+Conditional text is not limited to just file paths!
+Nearly any attribute can be used with conditional text.

+However, Conditional text still has some issues.
+You can only have one instance of conditional text per line, it is not nestable, and not multiline either.